Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Gaze through Nature’s Window

 Catch the sunrise at the iconic Nature’s Window, which opens to a jaw-dropping view of greenery and wide canyons.
-Notice the textures of Tumblagooda sandstone, forming a perfect frame that’s a true geographical marvel.
+Notice the textures of Tumblagooda sandstone, which form a perfect frame — a true geographical marvel.

-Entrance Fee: AU$15 per car (up to 12 people) for entrance to Kalbarri National Park for the entire day; free with WA Park Pass
+Entrance fee: AU$17 per car (up to 12 pax); free with WA Park Pass

-Catch these lively birds as they visit every morning for an entertaining daily pelican feeding.
+Catch these lively birds as they visit every morning for an entertaining daily pelican feeding on the Kalbarri foreshore.

 Cost: Free

-How to get there: 33mins drive from Nature’s Window to Pelican Feeding Point Kalbarri
+How to get there: 33min drive from Nature’s Window (Google Maps)

 Amidst breathtaking views of the Kalbarri Gorges and Murchison River, see if you can spot wild Peregrine Falcons as they hunt along the cliffs at Hawks Head!

-Entrance Fee: AU$15 per car (up to 12 people) for entrance to Kalbarri National Park for the entire day; free with WA Park Pass
+Entrance fee: AU$17 per car (up to 12 pax); free with WA Park Pass

-How to get there: 29-min drive from Pelican Feeding Point
+How to get there: 30min drive from Pelican Feeding Point (Google Maps)

-Accommodation in Jurien Bay: Jurien Bay Tourist Park — from S$117 for a cottage
+Accommodation in Jurien Bay: Jurien Bay Tourist Park — from AU$163/night for a one-bedroom holiday unit for 2 people.

 Day 11: Jurien Bay to Perth